vitorcrl/vitorcrl/README.md

 ### About me

 Back-end engineer with 5+ years of experience building production systems.
-Currently working at two companies simultaneously — at **FinderUp** as a technical reference (architecture decisions, code review, direct client contact) and at **Opstream** on Python/AWS-heavy systems.
+Currently working at two companies simultaneously — at **FinderUp** as a technical reference (architecture decisions, code review, direct client contact) and at **FinderUp** on Python/AWS-heavy systems.

 I enjoy working at the intersection of solid software engineering and applied AI — I actively use LLM tooling in my workflow and explore agent automation with n8n.